bioinfo-pf-curie/mpiSORT/docs/README.md

 If needed, a file with the server name in `-host` option can be provided to `mpirun`.
 We invite you to read the `mpirun` documentation for more details.

+You can go in the [examples](../examples) directory and execute the [standard.sh](../examples/standard.sh) script to test the program.

 ### Slurm

+In order to submit a job using [Slurm](https://slurm.schedmd.com/sbatch.html), you can write a shell script as follows:

 ```shell
 #! /bin/bash